About

 As a social network, PIMPAC uses four main approaches to carry out it’s mission.
 They are: 1) Training and Technical Support, 2) Learning Exchanges, 3) Partnership Building, and 4) Communications/ Information Sharing

-History of PIMPAC
+History of PIMPAC and Regional Context

 About 1